mckn-larp/house-rules/players/README.md

 - **Accountability and forgiveness** both have a place in our culture.

 ## Consent is Key

-Character actions are never more important than real life people.
+**Character actions are never more important than real-life people.**

-While we play in a World of Darkness, and this game will explore a wide variety of adult and horrible themes, we all have a responsibility to ensure that our fellow players are comfortable with the material presented.
-Every person has their own tolerance, and their own lines in the sand, and it is the duty of other players and staff to be respectful of that.
-During scenes involving any controversial material, staff will Check-In with the players as things progress to ensure that no one is being pushed outside of their comfort zone.
-Likewise, when engaging in PvP actions or controversial roleplay, players may be advised to change the nature of their actions, should other players be made uncomfortable by them.
-This is not removing consequences of roleplay, but rather altering aspects of it so that we are all still having fun with a game.
-No one wants to be traumatized by their hobby.
+While we play in a *World of Darkness*, and this chronicle explores a wide range of intense and mature themes, we all share the responsibility to ensure that every player feels respected, safe, and comfortable.
+Individual boundaries vary, and it is the duty of both players and staff to uphold them.

-At any time, players may withdraw their consent for being in a scene, interaction or circumstances, and be allowed to leave.
-Storytellers will determine the effect on their characters, if any, and may change the actions of anyone within a scene as necessary.
-While we apologize to any other players impacted by those changes, this policy is not negotiable.

-Again, this is not a means of avoiding consequences, but rather that we play in a game where the only limit is our imaginations, and so consequences can be changed to suit individual needs.
-If a player has personal issues being subject to Specific Situation X, we can all imagine doing literally anything else.
-We all deserve a game that makes us feel welcome and valued, and it is all of our responsibility to provide that to one another.
+During scenes involving emotionally charged, violent, or controversial subject matter, staff will perform *Check-Ins* with participants to ensure everyone is comfortable with the direction and tone of the roleplay.
+Likewise, in moments of PvP (Player vs. Player) conflict or distressing interactions, players may be asked to adjust the nature of their actions if they are making others uncomfortable.
+This is not about removing consequences—it’s about adapting them to keep the game safe, fun, and immersive for all.

+**Withdrawing Consent from a Scene**

+At any time, a player may **withdraw their consent** from a scene, interaction, or environment they no longer wish to be part of.
+No justification is required.
+If this occurs:

+- **The player will be allowed to step out immediately.**
+- **Storytellers will determine the results for the character**, including how they exit the scene and what consequences (if any) follow.

+These outcomes may include:

+- The character being placed under “follow mode” (present but directed by STs).
+- Scene adjustments or retcons that preserve player well-being while keeping narrative flow.
+- Application of realistic consequences — **including injury, disappearance, or character death** — if such outcomes are appropriate for the in-game circumstances.

+Storytellers will always consider the narrative, context, and character history—but stepping away from a scene does **not** protect a character from logical danger.
+The world continues, even if the player must step away.

+This policy is **non-negotiable**.
+Player safety comes first.
+The Storytellers are empowered to make decisions that preserve that safety while maintaining continuity for everyone else at the table.

+**This Is Not a Way to Avoid Consequences**

+This is **not** a loophole to avoid danger, escape conflict, or "pause" the game.
+It is a **creative fail-safe** that ensures we tell collaborative, respectful stories that adapt to real-life needs.

+- If you’re uncomfortable with a theme, we’ll find another path.
+- If a situation is too intense, we’ll handle it discreetly.
+- If you step away from the story, it doesn’t freeze around your absence.

+Consequences will still exist.
+They may simply be handled differently, behind the scenes, or off-camera.
+No one gets a free pass, but no one gets punished for caring for themselves, either.

+**Death Tax: When a Character Is Removed from Play**

+Our game encourages deep roleplay and long-term storytelling.
+Removing another player’s character from the game—whether by death, banishment, or permanent harm—should be a **last resort**, not a shortcut to solve a conflict.

+As such, any time a **player character permanently removes another player character** from play, a **Death Tax** may be applied:

+- The aggressor may lose **0% t0 25% of the XP total of the character they removed**, depending on circumstances and ST judgment.
+- This may include **XP deduction**, **loss of items, powers, or Influence**, or other narrative setbacks.
+- This applies to **death**, **banishment**, **permanent incapacitation**, or any similar outcome that makes a character unplayable in this game.

+The tax is based on:

+- The aggressor’s **in-character justification** for the action.
+- The **effort made to resolve the issue through roleplay** before reaching for violence.
+- The **tone and conduct of the scene** (i.e., was it dramatic storytelling or out-of-game frustration?).

+**This policy exists to protect characters as story assets, not invulnerability.** Sometimes a character must die—but it should mean something.

+**TL;DR**

+- Players may leave a scene at any time.
+- Storytellers will resolve the results for the character—and those results **may include death**.
+- Players who remove other characters from play may be taxed XP or resources depending on the circumstances.
+- The goal is always immersive consequence, not mechanical punishment.
+- Player safety comes first.
+The story comes next.

+Everyone deserves a game where they feel **welcome, valued, and safe**—even while playing monsters.
+We build that environment together, with care, flexibility, and respect for both the story and each other.

 ## A Shared Love of the Game